InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

 # Appendix D:  Versioning Policy <a name="appendixd_versioning"></a>

-OpenRTB follows a variant of [Semantic Versioning](https://semver.org/).
-OpenRTB's version number follows a pattern of "x.y.z" with the following rules:

-- Major version (x) increments for breaking changes and substantial improvements to the specification
-- Minor version (y) increments for a bundle of non-breaking, but still significant improvements
-- "Patch" version (z) increments for small, insignificant updates such as revising enumerated lists or non-breaking fixes to spec errors.
-Presence of a patch version is optional (i.e. on initial release).

-In general, only the major version number should be considered significant where there is a need for distinguishing versions; for example, when parsing an OpenRTB [version header](#versionheaders).
+As of OpenRTB 3.0, OpenRTB's version number is only incremented on breaking changes.
+In other words, OpenRTB 3.1 should be considered a distinct version from OpenRTB 3.0 when there is a need for distinguishing versions.
+For example, a demand source might regard the [version header](#versionheaders) when parsing a bid request received from a supply source.
 See [OpenRTB Principles](#openrtb_principles).

-Errata, such as clarifications or corrections to descriptions not materially impacting the specification itself, are not considered to require the version number to be incremented.
+The current version of the OpenRTB specification is updated approximately once a month if there are non-breaking improvements to be released such as new fields, objects, or values in enumerated lists.
+Errata, such as clarifications or corrections to descriptions not materially impacting the specification itself, are also addressed during monthly updates.
 See [Errata](#appendixc_errata).

+Release branches are created for each monthly release and the history of these can be reviewed on GitHub.
+The default view for the repository will always be the most recent release, whereas ongoing development work occurs in the 'master' branch.

+This versioning policy is a break from historical practice for OpenRTB.
+In versions of OpenRTB prior to 3.0, major version numbers represent breaking changes and minor version numbers represent non-breaking changes.